crmathieu/goexcep/README.md

 }
 ```
 #### function with goroutine
-If your function creates go subroutines, each subroutine will operate on its own stack and will be out of scope in the **TryAndCatch** function.
+If your function creates go subroutines, each subroutine will operate on its own stack and will be out of scope as far as the current **TryAndCatch** function call is concerned.
 To make this work, each subroutine MUST create their own exception object and call their own **TryAndCatch** function, like in the example below:

 ```go
 func withSubroutine() {